20 Funny Gift Exchange Games To Play That Aren’t Just Secret Santa

 2. Hot Gift Potato

 If you've got a small team, you could throw it back to the good old days with a game of hot potato.
-Start by tossing a gift around the conference room table to the beat — or beep — of a timer.
+Start by tossing a gift around the room to the beat — or beep — of a timer.
 When the timer stops, the person who is holding onto the gift gets to keep it.
-Continue playing until all your co-workers have a gift in hand!
+Continue playing until each participant has a gift in hand!
 You'll be surprised how the anxiety of the dwindling timer brings concentration and laughs.
 And hey, when you're out, at least you're out with a gift.

-Have a small-ish office?
+Have a small-ish group of people?
 This could be the perfect game.
-All you need is a pair of dice and a rule sheet print out.
+All you need is a pair of dice and a rule sheet printout.
 Have everyone come prepared with a gift, obviously.
 From there, roll the dice one at a time.
-The number you land on comes with instructions that dictate the fate of your present, like unwrap your gift or everyone pass your present to the left.
+The number you land on comes with instructions that dictate the fate of your present, like unwrapping your gift or everyone passing your present to the left.

-How well do you know your co-workers?
-This is a great way to find out — or learn a little fun fact about one of your cubicle-mates.
-Have your most enthusiastic co-worker host.
+How well do you know your group?
+This is a great way to find out — or learn a little fun fact about someone else.
+Have your most enthusiastic group member host.
 When everyone brings a gift in, it'll be marked with a number and you'll be given a paper with that same number on it.
 Write down a fun fact about yourself.
 The fact paper will go into a hat and the host will read off the facts.
 Whoever guesses who the coordinating fact is about first gets the gift associated with the number!

 Similar to the numbers game, play a round of trivia with your office.
-It can even be tailored to your office, be holiday-specific, or just general random facts.
+It can even be tailored to your office, be holiday-specific trivia, or just general random facts.
 When you answer correctly, you get a gift.
 Simple, informative, and hilarious.

 You'll need a set of rule cards to deal out, one to each person.
 The cards will have instructions like "give your gift to someone wearing a hat" or "everyone must swap their gift with another person."
 Presents will be taken from you, as warned by Gifts.com, and given to you in a whirlwind, frenzied-meets-festive fashion.